Signifies/rice/README.md

 ## Arch-setup
-Repo of all of my dot files and other Arch configuration stuff.
+Repo of all my rice configurations, sorted by operating system.
-This will contain wallpapers eventually.

-###